Dental Implants in Port Orchard, WA

 At the consultation appointment, one of our oral surgeons will examine your oral health and discuss your goals.
 We will help you choose the right type of anesthesia for your surgical procedure, as well as take 3D scans to evaluate the bones and soft tissues of the face.

 The surgical procedure to place a dental implant is quite straightforward.
 We will administer the chosen form of anesthesia, and your surgeon will place the implant post in the designated area via a small incision.
-Sutures are placed as needed, and you will go home after the anesthesia wears off.
+Sutures are placed as needed, and you will rest until discharge criteria has been met.

 The implant post will integrate with the jaw bone over the next few months.
 Once healed, a second procedure is done to place the abutment, if this was not completed during the initial surgery.
 A restorative dentist will create and attach your final crown, and your dental implant treatment is complete.